 - Logan's Run: In "Night Visitors", Gavin plans to sacrifice Jessica in order to release his wife's spirit from Limbo.

-- A common fan theory in the early years of Lost was that the Island was purgatory and that the survivors of Oceanic Flight 815 were in fact Dead All Along.
+- Lost: A common fan theory in the early years was that the Island was purgatory and that the survivors of Oceanic Flight 815 were in fact Dead All Along.
 The creators denied the theory, which was ultimately Jossed by various characters escaping the Island, before ultimately returning.
 In the Grand Finale, however, it turned out that the final season's Flash Sideways, rather than being an Alternate Timeline, were actually a Flash Forward to a point where all the characters who had died by the end of the series were in purgatory, awaiting the realization of their own death that would allow them to move on

 - The Good Place: